accuknox/help/docs/use-cases/host-sec.md

-# Host Scanning with Nessus, Masscan, and Zeek
+# Host scanning for Windows/Linux

 AccuKnox provides host scanning capabilities through an integration with tools like Nessus, Masscan and Zeek.